merchise/xotl.tools/docs/source/xoutil/future/collections.rst

    .. method:: new_child(m=None)

-      Returns a new :class:`ChainMap` containing a new map followed by all of the maps in the current instance.
+      Returns a new `ChainMap`:class: containing a new map followed by all of the maps in the current instance.
 If ``m`` is specified, it becomes the new map at the front of the list of mappings; if not specified, an empty dict is used, so that a call to ``d.new_child()`` is equivalent to: